bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @aevyrie</div>

+<video controls loop><source  src="cubic_curves.mp4" type="video/mp4"/></video>
+<p class="release-feature-authors">This video shows four kinds of cubic curves being smoothly animated with bezier easing.
+The curve itself is white, green is velocity, red is acceleration, and blue are the control points that determine the shape of the curve.</p>

 In preparation for UI animation and hand-tweaked animation curves, cubic curves have been added to `bevy_math`.
 The implementation provides multiple curves out of the box, useful in various applications:

-- `Bezier`: user-drawn splines, and cubic-bezier animation easing for UI - helper methods are provided for cubic animation easing.
+- `Bezier`: user-drawn splines, and cubic-bezier animation easing for UI - helper methods are provided for cubic animation easing as demonstrated in the above video.
-- `Hermite`: useful for smooth interpolation between two points in time where you know both the position and velocity, such as network prediction.
+- `Hermite`: smooth interpolation between two points in time where you know both the position and velocity, such as network prediction.
-- `Cardinal`: interpolates between any number of control points, automatically computing tangents; Catmull-Rom is a type of Cardinal spline.
+- `Cardinal`: easy interpolation between any number of control points, automatically computing tangents; Catmull-Rom is a type of Cardinal spline.
-- `B-Spline`: the only acceleration-continuous curve, particularly useful for smooth camera motion where smooth change in velocity (acceleration) is important.
+- `B-Spline`: acceleration-continuous motion, particularly useful for camera paths where a smooth change in velocity (acceleration) is important to prevent harsh jerking motion.

 The `CubicGenerator` trait is public, allowing you to define your own custom splines that generate `CubicCurve`s!